oxygenxml/oxygenxml.xlsx.import/README.md

 ## Compatibility

-The add-on is compatible between versions 17.0 and 22.1 of Oxygen XML Editor/Author/Developer.
+This add-on is compatible with Oxygen versions 17.0 through 22.1.

 For Oxygen XML Editor/Author/Developer version 23 or higher please use the following add-on: https://github.com/oxygenxml/oxygenxml.xlsx.import-poi.3.17